 When I commenced the original blog, it was very much as a self-help tool.
-Within 2 weeks of it being set up, I was left widowed which caused a lot of anguish and upset as you might imagine.
+Within 2 weeks of it being set up, I found myself widowed in my late 30s.
 I found dealing with that part of my life easier to work with by writing it down.
 Following another major trauma in 2015, I had a breakdown and again, found that blogging helped me to get back on my feet.

 There was plenty of running content within A Day in the Life, however in October 2015 I purposely refocused the whole blog towards running.
 Many of the articles have been race reviews, although there’s been plenty of other topics covered too.
-I utilise technology in my running and have an active interest in what is going on in that world.
-Food gets a big look in as I like eating too!
-So it’s all a mixture of topics that generally centre about running.
+As the main website is focused on running and coaching, it makes sense that one of the blogs reflects that – this one!
+There is plenty of crossover material and as such some articles will appear in both blogs.